What can we learn from these three common paths into design management?

 Mentoring and evangelism

 Andy is a strong advocate for the fledgling design community.
 He has lectured at New York's School of Visual Arts, University of Manchester Institute of Science and Technology, and Greenwich University.
-He has also mentored up-and-coming designers at Seedcamp for a number of years.
+He has also mentored up-and-coming start-up founders at Seedcamp for a number of years.

 Recent articles by Andy